An Example Of Direct Labor Cost Is

 The Human Element in the Numbers

-The bottom line: direct labor cost represents people.
-It quantifies the skill, time, and effort of the workforce that is the heart of many businesses.
+In the long run, direct labor cost represents people.
+Investing in training can reduce waste and lower per-unit labor costs.
 A bakery cannot exist without its bakers.
-A construction company is nothing without its tradespeople.
-Recognizing this cost not as a mere line item, but as an investment in craftsmanship and service, changes how a business owner views their team.
-Investing in training can reduce waste and lower per-unit labor costs.
+In practice, a construction company is nothing without its tradespeople.
+Practically speaking, it quantifies the skill, time, and effort of the workforce that is the heart of many businesses.
+In real terms, recognizing this cost not as a mere line item, but as an investment in craftsmanship and service, changes how a business owner views their team.
 Fair compensation can improve morale and reduce costly turnover.